-Rotating frequently your rugs to equalize the damaging effects af the sun. because continual direct exposure to sunlight will damage a rug over time, use window shades, shutters, or heavy curtains to safeguard your investment.
+Rotating frequently your rugs to equalize the damaging effects of the sun.
+Because continual direct exposure to sunlight will damage a rug over time, use window shades, shutters, or heavy curtains to safeguard your investment.

 Protect your rugs from Fumes and Dampness from furnaces, stoves, chimneys and auto exhaust can mix with humidity in the atmosphere to form an acid that fades and deteriorates the appearance of wool.
 Over time, dampness will rot the threads and destroy the fibers of a rug.
 Keep them in a dry environment.

-Wear and tear If a rug is cut or torn, have a competent person repair the damage as soon as possible.
+Wear and tear: If a rug is cut or torn, have a competent person repair the damage as soon as possible.
 Holes can expand very quickly and ruin an otherwise repairable carpet.
 With ordinary use, the selvage edges tend to fray as they are not as compressed as the rug pile.
-Worn edges can easily be redarned.
+Worn edges can easily be redrawn.
 Fringes can be replaced.
-Worn or damaged areas in the middle of a rug can be re-knotted.
+Worn or damaged areas in the middle of a rug can be re‐knotted.
 Even large holes can be restored.
-(Although this kind of work work is rather expensive. ) To repair a less-valuable rug, a patch from a similar rug can be woven into the damaged area.
+(Although this kind of work is rather expensive.)
+To repair a less‐ valuable rug, a patch from a similar rug can be woven into the damaged area.
 Sometimes a serviceable small rug can be made from the undamaged portions of a large carpet.

 Beating is one of the best methods for cleaning a rug.
 It should be beaten several times on each side, always in dry weather.